 Why I have a Powerwall

-The first thing to say is, we do not sell Tesla Powerwalls.
+The first thing to say is, we (Handled) do not sell Tesla Powerwalls, we provide people with the tools to reduce their power bills.

-The reason I have one at home is because our company, Handled, is running an experiment to see if it is worth getting.
+The reason I have one at home is because we are running an experiment to see if it is worth getting.
 We like to get practical and actually live through the experience for us to be able to give great advice to our members.

 Should you get a Tesla Powerwall?